-Evoluin the principles helpind objective analysis, data assimilation Explain the principles behind objective analysis, data assimilation (including three-dimensional and four-dimensional variational data assimilation and hybrid schemes including the use of ensembles) and initialization.
+Data assimilation Explain how information from observing networks and systems is obtained and prepared for use in an NWP model.
+Explain the principles behind objective analysis, data assimilation (including three-dimensional and four-dimensional variational data assimilation and hybrid schemes including the use of ensembles) and initialization.
 NWP forecast models Describe the components of an NWP model, including dynamical core, the parameterization of physical processes and boundary-condition issues, including interaction with ocean or land-surface models.
 Explain the difference between types of model (for example, spectral versus grid-point and hydrostatic versus non-hydrostatic).
 Strengths and weaknesses of NWP Describe the key sources of uncertainty or error in atmospheric numerical models and how these contribute to a limit of predictive skill.
 Describe the typical skill of global, regional and convective-scale models in terms of the spatial and temporal scale of features likely to be forecast more or less well at a given lead time.
 Ensembles Explain the principles and benefits of an ensemble modelling approach.
 Explain how the probability information is derived from ensembles, the effect of ensemble size and the usefulness and limitation of ensembles in the forecasting of extremes.
 Describe applications of ensemble model output across the range of temporal and spatial scales.
 Interpret a range of standard ensemble-derived outputs, for example, the probability of exceeding thresholds plotted on maps, probability distribution functions and statistical data plotted on a meteogram.
-Subseasonal to seasonal (S2S) Explain the scientific basis of monthly/subseasonal, seasonal and intraannual forecasting. predictions Access and use S2S forecast output to produce guidance on the predictions likely impacts of the weather regimes that are forecast to be dominant and on the degree of inherent predictability and the performance of the forecast system.
+Subseasonal to seasonal (S2S) Explain the scientific basis of monthly/subseasonal, seasonal and intraannual forecasting. predictions Access and use S2S forecast output to produce guidance on the likely impacts of the weather regimes that are forecast to be dominant and on the degree of inherent predictability and the performance of the forecast system.
 Downscaling Describe the techniques used to provide detailed regional atmospheric information based on the output from global models.
-Post-processing Describe the techniques used for post-processing NWP output (for and applications example, Kalman filtering or machine learning) and the benefits of using such techniques.
+Post-processing and applications Describe the techniques used for post-processing NWP output (for example, Kalman filtering or machine learning) and the benefits of using such techniques.
 Describe some of the applications driven by NWP output (such as wave, hydrological and crop yield models).